SamuelAlexander/face-following-robot-uno-q/README.md

 1. Open **Arduino App Lab** in your browser
 2. Create a new app or import the project files
-3. Click **Run, App Lab compiles the sketch, flashes the MCU, and starts the Python app
+3. Click **Run**, App Lab compiles the sketch, flashes the MCU, and starts the Python app

 ### First boot checklist